Tiril Eckhoff: Career

 Eckhoff has been part of the Norwegian biathlon team since 2008.

 Eckhoff competed in Biathlon at the 2014 Winter Olympics in Sochi, where she won 3 medals.
 Bronze in the mass start and in the women's relay and gold in the mixed relay together with Tora Berger, Ole Einar Bjørndalen and Emil Hegle Svendsen.
 She is the sister of former biathlete Stian Eckhoff and studied engineering at the Norwegian Institute of Technology.

 In 2016, she became World Champion on 7.5 km sprint in her home arena, Holmenkollen, in Norway.
 She was also part of the Norwegian team who took the bronze medal in the mixed relay and played an instrumental part in the Norwegian women's relay gold medal, shooting 10/10 as the third skier.

 In the 19–20 season, she won seven World Cup races, but she finished second in the Overall, behind Dorothea Wierer.
 She won her first-ever discipline title in pursuit.

 In the 20–21 season, she won 4 gold and took 6 medals in 7 races during the Biathlon World Championships 2021.
 Later in the season, she won the 2020–21 World Cup overall title, winning the most races in a season since Magdalena Forsberg.
 She also won the discipline title in sprint and pursuit, becoming the first male or female biathlete to win seven consecutive races in a discipline (sprint competition).

 She was awarded the Holmenkollen Medal in 2022.

-Eckhoff did not participate in the 2022–23 Biathlon World Cup due to health issues.
-On March 15, 2023, she announced through her social media that she will not return to competing.